TalentedPlatinum/MIU-Decompiler/README.md

 ## Current TODO List

-Check the Wiki tab in github for whats coming next!
+Check the Wiki tab in github for what's coming next!

 ## Good quotes